Covid-19 information here

 - If you have any symptoms of COVID-19, you should arrange a test by visiting NHS.UK, or contact 119 via telephone if you do not have internet access.

-- Wash your hands more often than usual, for 20 seconds using soap and water or hand sanitiser, particularly after coughing, sneezing and blowing your nose, before you eat or handle food, or when you get to work or arrive home
+- Wash your hands more often than usual, for 20 seconds using soap and water or hand sanitizer, particularly after coughing, sneezing, and blowing your nose, before you eat or handle food, or when you get to work or arrive home

-- You must wear a face covering by law in public places unless you have a face covering exemption because of your age, health or another condition.
-You are also strongly encouraged to wear a face covering in other enclosed public spaces where social distancing may be difficult and where you come into contact with people you do not normally meet.
-Social distancing, hand washing and covering coughs and sneezes, remain the most important measures to prevent the spread of COVID-19.
-Face coverings do not replace these.
-See the staying safe outside your home guidance, and you can find guidance on how to wear and make a cloth face covering.
+- You must wear a face-covering in The Surgery (see our face mask policy here) unless you have a face-covering exemption because of your age, health, or another condition.
+You are also strongly encouraged to wear a face-covering in other enclosed public spaces where social distancing may be difficult and where you come into contact with people you do not normally meet.
+Face mask, social distancing, hand washing, and covering coughs and sneezes, remain the most important measures to prevent the spread of COVID-19.
+See how to stay safe and help prevent the spread, and how to wear and make a cloth face covering.

 - Clean and disinfect regularly touched objects and surfaces using your regular cleaning products to reduce the risk of passing the infection on to other people.